nymtech/nym/mobile/nym-connect/README.md

 Nym Connects sets up a SOCKS5 proxy for local applications to use.

-**NOTE**: Currently only Android is supported, the remaining docs apply for Android development only.
+**NOTE**: Currently we only focus on Android, the remaining docs apply for Android development only.

 ## Installation prerequisites - Linux / Mac